WeegeeNumbuh1/FlightGazer/docs/tips-n-tricks.md

 > Intended audience: end-users

 ## Preface
-These are a collection of various settings and configurations that are supported by FlightGazer, along with other recommendations for ensuring the success of your FlightGazer deployment onto your own setup.<br>
+These are a collection of various settings and configurations that are supported by FlightGazer, along with other recommendations for ensuring the success of deploying FlightGazer onto your own setup.<br>
 The following used to be part of the main readme file, but has now been separated out and into its own individual file for easier reference.
 - signed: WeegeeNumbuh1